denkoroku/W3_d1_Homework/Homework.md

 <!-- not working but I'm thinking something like -->
 SET show_time = EXTRACT (show_time FROM movie WHERE id = 3 + interval '2 hours')
 WHERE id = 7

+Extension

+DELETE FROM movies WHERE id IN (3,4)